Hmamouche/Large-Time-Series-Prediction/README.md

 # Thesis Experiments

 This file contains the used data, the models and methods implementations,  and the results associated with the work of the thesis.
-The results include the default graphs, the results of the variable selection and prediction stage, and finally the prediction evaluations.
+The results include the  graphs of dependenceis between time series, the results of the feature selection, the predictions using different prediction models, and finally the prediction accuracy evaluations.

 # Structure: